poxiewix9/fresh-stale-classifier/README.md

 Place all the training images (the 18 folders like freshapples, rottenapples, etc.) into a single directory: data/raw/dataset/Train

-Your project structure should look like this before you run any scripts:

-fresh-stale-classifier/
-├── data/
-│   └── raw/
-│       └── dataset/
-│           └── Train/
-│               ├── freshapples/
-│               ├── fresbanana/
-│               ├── rottenapples/
-│               └── ... (all 18 folders)
-├── src/
-│   ├── train.py
-│   └── ...
-└── requirements.txt

 4. Run the Pipeline